serilog-contrib/serilog-ui/README.md

 }
 ```

-Default url to view log page is `http://<your-app>/serilog-ui`.
-If you want to change this url path, just config route prefix:
+The default url to view the log page is `http://<your-app>/serilog-ui`.
+If you want to change this url path, just configure the route prefix:
 ```csharp
 app.UseSerilogUi(option => option.RoutePrefix = "logs");
 ```

 **Authorization configuration required**

-By default serilog-ui allows access to log page only for local requests.
-In order to give appropriate rights for production use, you need to configuring authorization.
-You can secure log page by allwoing specific users or roles to view logs:
+By default serilog-ui allows access to the log page only for local requests.
+In order to give appropriate rights for production use, you need to configure authorization.
+You can secure the log page by allowing specific users or roles to view logs:

 ```csharp
 public void ConfigureServices(IServiceCollection services) {